bazelbuild/bazelisk/README.md

 **A user-friendly launcher for Bazel.**

 Bazelisk is a wrapper for Bazel.
 It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.
+If you have [`gpg`][GnuPG] installed, Bazelisk will authenticate all Bazel downloads.

 Bazelisk is currently not an official part of Bazel and is not tested or code reviewed as thoroughly as Bazel itself.
 It's a personal project that @philwo (a core contributor to Bazel) wrote in his free time.
 If users like it, we might merge it into the bazelbuild organization and make it an official tool.